Boost Student Literacy Skills with Questions for Reading Comprehension

 1. Comprehension Questions about Story Structure

-When exploring story structure with students focus on the sequence of events.
-These questions will help children understand that events happen in a particular order affecting the outcome of the plot.
+When exploring story structure with students, focus on the sequence of events.
+These questions will help children understand that events happen in a particular order, how they affect one another and what happens to the characters.

 - How do you know if this book is fiction or nonfiction?